 Equestrian is one of the most fascinating sports in Special Olympics.
 The balance, stability, and proper communication between the horse and the rider is a key element for success in the sport.

 Equestrian is a fall sport where athletes train and compete from June through October.
-Read below for futher information on the upcoming 2021 season.
+Read below for futher information.

 - Up to four classes